1920 Nobel Prize in Literature: Prize decision

 The Nobel committee of the Swedish Academy had strong doubts to award Knut Hamsun.
 The committee did not find that Hamsun's often decadent and cynical work represented "what is most excellent in an ideal direction", as was outlined in Alfred Nobel's will.
 Following the publication of his 1917 novel Growth of the Soil and a nomination for Hamsun in 1920 the committee nevertheless found Hamsun worthy of the prize, but struggled to come to a decision.
-One dissenting member expressed the view that Hamsun lacked "the culture, the considered world-view and humanity" that ought to suit a worthy recipient of the prize, and instead supported a prize to Georg Brandes.
+One dissenting member expressed the view that Hamsun lacked "the culture, the considered world-view and humanity" that ought to suit a worthy recipient of the prize.
 To suit the "ideal direction", the committee's solution was ultimately to award Hamsun for the single work Growth of the Soil, rather than for his entire oeuvre.

+In their report to the Swedish Academy, four members of the Nobel committee proposed that the postponed prize for 1919 should be awarded to the Swiss poet Carl Spitteler and the prize for 1920 to Knut Hamsun in recognition of Growth of the Soil.
+The fifth committee member, Henrik Schück, oppososed both proposals and in a separate opinion instead proposed that the prize for 1919 should be awarded to Danish literature scholar Georg Brandes, and the prize for 1920 to the Italian Sardinian writer Grazia Deledda.

-Other contenders for the prize in 1920 included Thomas Hardy, Arne Garborg and John Galsworthy.
-The Swiss poet Carl Spitteler was voted by the Academy to be awarded the prize for the previous year.
+Other considered but rejected candidates for the prize in 1920 included Thomas Hardy, Arne Garborg, Wladislaw Reymont and John Galsworthy.

+On 11 November 1920, the Swedish Academy decided that the Nobel Prize for 1919 should be awarded to Carl Spitteler "in special appreciation of his epic, Olympian Spring", and the prize for 1920 to Knut Hamsun "for his monumental work, Growth of the Soil."
+Grazia Deledda was subsequently awarded the 1926 Nobel Prize in Literature, Wladislaw Reymont the 1925 Nobel Prize in Literature and John Galsworthy the 1932 Nobel Prize in Literature.